sanchil/hydra_cluster/README.md

 ```
 #### Copy the master node join link

-The join link was copied to /vagrant/centos_nodes_join file.
+The join link was copied to /vagrant/centos_nodes_join file on the master node cent-k8master.
 Copy this link and save it.

 ```sh